lamdu/lamdu/doc/Names.md

 But variables would still need to be displayed, and when unnamed by the user they will get auto-generated names.

-Auto-generated names are often fine for small lambdas like `num → num + 1`, and not having to name those variables is convenient.
+Auto-generated names are often fine for small lambdas like `λnum → num + 1`, and not having to name those variables is convenient.

 To clarify that the auto-generated names are not meaningful, ephemeral and could automatically change, they are displayed with *italic* fonts at their binding site.